marosolutions/marketing-dotnet/README.md

 	 - `journeyId`: reset journey for contact with specified journey id
 	 - `contactId`: reset journey for specified contact id

- - `public function resetJourneyForUid(int journeyId, string uid)`
-     * Reset the specified journey for the active/paused contact having the specified UID.
-Resetting a contact to the beginning of the journeys will result in sending of the same journey campaigns as originally sent.
-	 - `journeyId`: reset journey for specified journey id
-	 - `uid`: reset journey for specified uid

- - `public function startJourneyForContact(int journeyId, int contactId)`
-     * Restarts a journey for a paused contact.
-Adds a new contact in journey.
-Retriggers the journey for a contact who has finished its journey once.
-(To retrigger, *make sure* that "Retrigger Journey" option is enabled.)
-	 - `journeyId`: start journey for contact with specified journey id
-	 - `contactId`: start journey for specified journey id

  - `public async Task<IOperationResult<dynamic>> ResetJourneyForUid(int journeyId, string uid)`
      * Restarts a journey for a paused contact having the specified UID.
 Adds a new contact in journey.
 Retriggers the journey for a contact who has finished its journey once.
 (To retrigger, *make sure* that "Retrigger Journey" option is enabled.)
 	 - `journeyId`: reset journey for specified journey id